Where did the chapter and verse divisions in our Bibles come from?

-John James serves at King’s Church as an elder and periodically leads the liturgy aspect of the worship service.
+John James serves at King’s Church as an elder and periodically leads the congregation in the reading of Scripture, creeds and catechism in the worship service.
 He is also in charge of providing supplemental materials for children to help them focus on the pastoral teaching during the service.
 He is the husband of his college sweetheart, Wendy, and they have four children and twelve grandchildren, all residing here in the Phoenix area.

 John was born and raised in Youngstown, Ohio.
 By the sovereignty and providence of God, his older brother Tom was led to Christ and discipled by RC Sproul.
 This occurred while Tom was a student in Sproul’s philosophy class at Westminster Seminary in Pennsylvania.
 This encounter with RC brought Reformed theology into the James home.